 Projects requiring more than 10 hours of support will be handled on a case-by-case basis.

 The 10 hours of initial BERD support will include up to two hours of initial bioinformatics support.
-Additional bioinformatics support is available under the terms of the Bioinformatics Shared Resource at Roswell Park Cancer Institute.
+Additional bioinformatics support is available under the terms of the Bioinformatics Shared Resource at Roswell Park Comprehensive Cancer Center.

 Authorship: If BERD-generated materials (e.g., analysis plans, analysis results, figures, tables, etc.) are included in a manuscript, then at least one member of the BERD core should be included in the manuscript author list.